Pratima-Yadav/task_manager/README.md

 ## Repository Architecture
 Project architecture is as follows

 - src
     - pages
-            - AuthPage.js (Contains UI for login and register flow)
+        - **AuthPage.js**: Handles the login and registration flows.
-            - TaskPage.js (Contains UI for the task dashboard for managing tasks)
+        - **TaskPage.js**: Provides the task dashboard for managing tasks.

     - redux
-            - slices
+        - **slices**:
-                - userSlice.js ( contains slice for managing users such as managing currrent users and getting user info )
+            - **userSlice.js**: Manages user-related functionality such as managing the current user and retrieving user information.
-                - taskSlice.js ( contains slice for managing tasks such as adding , loading , deleting , completing etc. )
+            - **taskSlice.js**: Handles task-related actions like adding, loading, deleting, and marking tasks as completed.
-            - store.js ( contains redux store files )
+        - **store.js**: Configures the Redux store.

-        - App.js (For Routes handling)
+    - **App.js**: Responsible for routing setup and managing application navigation.